Williamzcy0929/Med2Vec_Plus/README.md

 # Med2Vec+

 **Med2Vec+** is a representation learning model that has the capacity of **EHR codes+Clinical Notes** on **MIMIC-IV**.
 It reproduces Med2Vec-style next-visit prediction while extending it with clinical notes via aspect-aligned cross-attention.

+Med2Vec+ and its model weights are also published on [Hugging Face](https://huggingface.co/Williamzcy0929/Med2Vec_Plus)

 ## What It Does